enso-org/enso/docs/infrastructure/native-image.md

 [reflection](https://github.com/oracle/graal/blob/master/substratevm/REFLECTION.md),
 may be limited.
 The build system tries to automatically detect some reflective accesses, but it cannot detect everything.
-It is possible for the built binary to fail with the following error:
+It is possible for the built binary to fail with `java.lang.ClassNotFoundException` or the following error:

 ```
 java.lang.InstantiationException: Type `XYZ` can not be instantiated reflectively as it does not have a no-parameter constructor or the no-parameter constructor has not been added explicitly to the native image.`